huijunwu/libgdx-ai-wiki/Formation-Motion.md

 The formation pattern is positioned and oriented in the game so as that the leader is located in its slot, facing the appropriate direction.
 As the leader moves, the pattern also moves and turns in the game.
 In turn, each of the slots in the pattern move and turn in unison.
 The position and orientation of each character is determined directly from the formation geometry, without requiring a steering system of its own.

 The leader must have limits on the speed it can turn (to avoid outlying characters sweeping round at implausible speeds), and any collision or obstacle avoidance behaviors should take into account the size of the whole formation.
-In practice, these constraints on the leader's movement make it difficult to use this kind of formation for anything but very simple formation requirements.
+In effect, fixed formations are samewhat too rigid and these constraints on the leader's movement make it difficult to use them for anything but very simple formation requirements.

 The framework does not support fixed formations because they are so rudimentary and their use in practical use cases is much too limited.